 By: Samantha Bedford

 How do you use Facebook Audience Insights to extract meaningful information?
-The audience insights portion of the Facebook Ads interface is a great place to start looking for audience information to help inform your online and offline efforts.
+The audience insights portion of the Facebook Ads interface is a great place to start looking for audience information to help inform your online and offline efforts through Facebook data.
 Here you’ll be able to look at top-line audience comparisons of all Facebook users.
 When you first visit the page, you’ll be presented with several options of how you want to slice and dice the specific data.

 Everyone on Facebook